[Opinion] EU must recognise new force for Balkans destabilisation

 This is exactly what happened – for the third time – at the 7 October election.

-Komsic won at least 90 per cent of his votes from electors who identify as Bosniak.
+Komsic won at least 90 percent of his votes from electors who identify as Bosniak.

 To take an illustrative example: in the municipality of Bosanska Krupa there are 50 Croats in the population register.
 The main Croat parties – HDZ and HDZ 1990, Komsic's sworn enemies – won 44 votes, whereas Komsic won 2,798 votes.